Security Stories

 Jun 2025

 CVE-2025-55284 (CVSS 7.1) allowed attackers to bypass Claude Code's confirmation prompts and exfiltrate sensitive data from developers' computers through DNS requests.
-Prompt injection embedded in analyzed code could leverage auto-approved common utilities to silently steal secrets.
+Prompt injection embedded in analyzed code could exploit auto-approved utilities like ping, nslookup, and dig to silently steal secrets by encoding them as subdomains in outbound DNS queries.
+Anthropic fixed the issue in version 1.0.4 by removing those utilities from the allowlist.

 Facepalmby AI coding agent